 By comparing odds in the example above, your available odds margins have been reduced by over five full percentage points from over 8.5% to 3.3% for a single event bet.
 When this kind of improvement is applied to your overall betting patterns, you can thus stay profitable by winning a little more than 50% of your bets as opposed to nearly 60%.
 Thus, finding your ideal odds with OddsJet gives you more room for error toward profitability.
 Even when it comes to single event bets, OddsJet can really help you find where you should be placing your bets.

-If you really like combination bets or multiples betting, then you certainly need to look at OddsJet for odds comparison.
-Look at the kinds of benefits you saw above by four, five, six or seven matches, or even multiples where we are talking about several combination bets.
+If you really like combination bets or multiples betting from Bahrain, then you certainly need to look at OddsJet for odds comparison.
+Look at the kinds of benefits you saw by four, five, six or seven matches, or even multiples where we are talking about several combination bets.
 Potential payouts between reputable betting sites can